Belgium awaits UEFA move on Brussels stadium for Euro 2020 | FOX Sports

 Belgium awaits UEFA move on Brussels stadium for Euro 2020

-GENEVA (AP) Belgium’s football leaders say they are realistic about persuading UEFA to keep Brussels as a 2020 European Championship host city despite delays in building a stadium.
+GENEVA (AP) Belgium’s football leaders are realistic about persuading UEFA to keep Brussels as a 2020 European Championship host city despite delays in building a stadium.

-Belgian federation secretary general Koen de Brabander says: ”We still believe, but we are realistic that it’s depending on other parties.”
+”We still believe, but we are realistic that it’s depending on other parties,” Belgian federation secretary general Koen de Brabander told reporters Tuesday on the sidelines of UEFA meetings. ”We as a federation are not in the lead to take decisions.”

 UEFA’s executive committee can decide to replace the troubled 60,000-capacity Eurostadium project at a meeting Wednesday.

+After fresh planning documents were filed last week in Brussels, UEFA could wait until a December executive meeting to finalize its 13-nation Euro 2020 hosting lineup.
+Eurostadium was picked to host three group-stage games and a Round of 16 knockout game.

-Wales, which UEFA overlooked when choosing hosts in 2014, and France are two options to step in for a tournament being played in 13 different countries.
+Wales, which UEFA overlooked when choosing hosts in 2014, and France are two options to step in for the 24-team tournament.

+Cardiff’s Millennium Stadium was tested in June, hosting the Champions League final, an event seen as compensation from UEFA for not getting on the Euro 2020 team.
+France did not propose a Euro 2020 city as it was due to host Euro 2016, and also will stage the 2019 Women’s World Cup for FIFA.

-The Belgian federation met last week with UEFA, local lawmakers and Ghelamco, the construction firm which will own the stadium and has submitted fresh planning documents.
+The Belgian federation met last week with UEFA, local lawmakers and Ghelamco, the construction firm which will own and run the stadium.

-De Brabander says the venue is needed even if Euro 2020 deadlines are missed.
+”It’s not our role to invest in concrete, and we don’t have the money for that,” De Brabander said.

+The new venue is set to replace the King Baudouin Stadium – formerly known as Heysel – as the top choice to host Belgium’s national team games.

 FOX Sports Go